mattermost/docs/source/process/spec-process.rst

     - Pair reviews

       - Iterate on designs as needed
-      - Early check in with developers to identify any potential issues
+      - Early meetings with developers to discuss the design, and identify any potential issues

 3. **Share with team.**

     - Post draft with @channel in Spec Review channel, asking to review and add comments

-4. **Spec review.**
+4. **Initial spec review.**

     - Schedule a meeting with interested people to discuss comments and any other questions about the spec, try to include at least one member from each of the following teams: